debaditya-unimelb/BIM-Tracker/README.md

 # BIM-Tracker
 This is a MATLAB implementaton of our paper "**BIM-Tracker: A model-based visual tracking approach for indoor localisation using a 3D building model**".
 The provided code is in testing phase and any suggestions regarding improvement and optimisation is welcomed.
+Please cite our paper if you use the code.

 ```
 @article{ACHARYA2019157,